traefik/traefik/docs/configuration/backends/eureka.md

 # Eureka Provider

-Træfik can be configured to use Eureka as a provider.
+Traefik can be configured to use Eureka as a provider.

 ```toml
 ################################################################